jessicablank/eat-da-burger/README.md

  - UPDATE: The user can move the burger between columns via the *Devour It* and *Make It Again* buttons.
  - DELETE: The user can delete the burger from the database via the *Send It Back!* and *X* buttons.

   I updated the styling and added pictures from Bob's Burgers.
-I showed the project to my friends.
+I showed the project to my friends to test it.
 They were impressed, but stumped.
 I thought the Burger of the Day art images would inspire users to type a clever burger name.
 Instead, the burger names on the images were difficult to read and intimidated the users.
 Users felt pressure to come up with a clever burger name on their own.
 Watching the users struggle also showed me that every time the page refreshed to move a burger, the images flashed awkwardly.
 Back to refactoring.

  ### FINAL
  The first improvement was to remove the Burger of the Day art.
-I had trouble locating the original artist to ask permission to use the images.
-I also wanted to limit the amount of flashing during a page reload.
 I moved the remaining image into the header so it's not as distracting when the page reloads.
-I credited the source of the remaining image in the footer of the page.

  Next, I created a random burger generator and styled it to look like the iconic chalkboard from the show.
 I added functionality for users to either type their own burger name or order the burger from the _Burger of the Day_ board.
 During this process I added a little Easter Egg to the console because I am a new developer and I find console messages magical.